CrownKira/digitalace/README.md

 #### As a Collaborator
 ##### To make a pull request
 - `git clone <repo_url>`
-- `d to the project directory
+- cd to the project directory
 - `git checkout <branch>`
 - (make changes)
 - `git add .`